tmpfs/rlx/lib/rlx.md

 * `ls: ls`: List template files.
 * `get: get`: Print template file.
 * `parse: parse`: Parse template file and print result.
-* `init: init`: Copy system templates.
+* `init: init`: Copy templates.

+#### Options

+* `--system`: Only search system templates.
+* `--user`: Only search user templates (overrides --system).

 #### Files

-Files are read first from `~/.rlx/template` and then from the templates bundled with the program `lib/template`.
+Files are read first from `~/.rlx/template` (user templates) and then from the templates bundled with the program `lib/template` (system templates).

 Application templates are read from the `design` sub-directory.

 #### Init

 The `${cmd_init_long}` command when called with no arguments will attempt to copy all system templates to the user template directory.
-When a template is specified and no output directory is specified the template is copied from the system templates directory to the current working directory.
+When a template is specified and no output directory is specified the template is copied to the current working directory.

 To import a particular template from the system directory to the user directory specify the output directory: